OrderlyNetwork/orderly-dashboard/README.md

 ## Documentation
 - [Build and run](./BUILD_AND_RUN.md) will help you to deploy orderly dashboard if you want to deploy orderly dashboard project
 - [How to indexing contract events](./orderly-dashboard-indexer/doc/How-to-indexing-data.md) will help you to know how index can index all events from smart contract with contract upgrade
+- [Project structure]() will help you to know those module's relationship.

 ## Service
 - [prod](https://orderly-dashboard.orderly.network)